 Lymph capillaries: Drain excess interstitial fluid from the kidneys, aiding in maintaining fluid balance and removing waste products from the urinary system.

-- Proximal Tubule Reabsorption: After filtration, the fluid enters the proximal tubule, where a significant portion of water and electrolytes are reabsorbed back into the bloodstream.
-Diuretic herbs can inhibit the reabsorption of sodium and chloride ions in the proximal tubule, leading to an increased excretion of these electrolytes into the urine.
-Herbs: Corn silk, Horsetail, Celery seed.*
+Proximal Tubule Reabsorption: After glomerular filtration, the fluid enters the proximal tubule, where a massive portion of water and electrolytes are reabsorbed back into the bloodstream.
+As the fluid continues through the renal tubules, water is reabsorbed into the bloodstream.
+The amount of water reabsorbed depends on the body's hydration needs.